Healthy Homes Assessment Papakowhai

 Papakowhai Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Papakowhai and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement for all Papakowhai and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will be applied during the tenancy of your rental home.

-• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes